codeforequity-at/botium-connector-lex/README.md

 This connector provides a CLI interface for importing convos and utterances from your Amazon Lex bot and convert it to BotiumScript.

 * Bot intents and user examples are mapped to utterances in BotiumScript
-* Slots in user examples are either filled with enumeration values (for enumeration slot types) or with random values
+* Slots in user examples are either filled with enumeration values (for enumeration slot types) or with samples values from the [official documentation](https://developer.amazon.com/de/docs/custom-skills/slot-type-reference.html)
 * Convos are using the utterances as input and attach an INTENT asserter

 You can either run the CLI with *[botium-cli](https://github.com/codeforequity-at/botium-cli) (recommended - it is integrated there)*, or directly from this connector (see samples/BookTrip directory for some examples):